Need personalized advice?

 Soap and water is best.
 Get into the habit of washing your hands upon arriving anywhere (home, work, school, etc), before and after eating, after coughing/sneezing/touching your mouth/nose, and after using the washroom.

-Avoid sneezing or coughing into your hands, instead sneeze or cough into your sleeve at the crook of your elbow.
+Avoid sneezing or coughing into your hands, instead sneeze or cough into a tissue or your sleeve at the crook of your elbow if you can’t get a tissue in time.
 This avoids transferring germs on your hands to surfaces!
 And obviously launder the shirt…

 Choose glasses over contacts